sedie/bayside/README.md

 ### Choice of Priors

-As coded, the model uses largely default priors following the STAN manual.
-Changing priors must be done directly in the STAN code.
+As coded, the model uses largely default priors following the Stan manual.
+Changing priors must be done directly in the Stan code.

 ## Results